emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

 1. Go to the EMQX Dashboard and click on **Integrations** -> **Connectors**.
 2. Click **Create** in the top right corner of the page.
 3. On the **Create Connector** page, select **Apache IoTDB** as the Connector type, and click **Next**.
 4. Enter the name and description of the Connector.
-The name should be a combination of uppercase and lowercase letters and numbers, for example, `my_iotdb`.
+The name can be a combination of uppercase/lowercase letters or numbers, for example, `my_iotdb`.
 5. Enter `http://localhost:18080` in the **IoTDB REST Service Base URL**.
 6. Enter the username and password for the Connector to access the Apache IoTDB server.
 7. Leave the other options as default.
 For the configuration of **Advanced Settings** (optional):  See [Advanced Configurations](#advanced-configurations).
 8. Before clicking **Create**, you can click **Test Connectivity** to test that the Connector can connect to the Apache IoTDB.
 9. Click **Create** to complete the creation of the Connector.
 In the pop-up dialogue, you can click **Back to Connector List** or click **Create Rule** to continue to create a rule and a Sink for specifying the data to be written into Apache IoTDB.
+For detailed steps, see [Create a Rule and Apache IoTDB Sink](#create-a-rule-and-apache-iotdb-sink).

-## Create Rule and Apache IoTDB Sink
+## Create a Rule and Apache IoTDB Sink

 This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `root/#`  and send the processed results through the configured Apache IoTDB Sink to store the time series data to Apache IoTDB.